 - What classes will be offered each semester?

-- When can I add/drop classes?
+- When can I add, drop or withdraw from classes?

 - What is the procedure for obtaining a transcript?

 - Is there a fee for a transcript?

 - Can you fax or email a copy of my transcript?

 - Is there a financial aid office at the Arlington Campus?

 - How do I submit loan deferment forms for processing?

 - What happens if I have a “hold” on my account?